muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --noresize
-By default, to save space, Skyscraper resizes large pieces of artwork before adding them to the localdb resource cache.
+By default, to save space, Skyscraper resizes large pieces of artwork before adding them to the resource cache.
 Adding this option will disable this and save the artwork files exactly as they are retrieved from the scraping module.

 NOTE!
 This is not related to the artwork compositing that happens when generating a game list.
-This is *only* related to how Skyscraper handles artwork when adding it to the localdb resource cache while gathering data from the scraping modules.
+This is *only* related to how Skyscraper handles artwork when adding it to the resource cache while gathering data from the scraping modules.
 ###### Example(s)
 ```
 Skyscraper -p amiga -s openretro --noresize